 Day 2: Walking along the Villages & Coffee plantation

 Full-day walking safaris in Tanzania with an excursion to the village, local fair-trade coffee growers’ cooperative.
 It is made up of a group of small-farm coffee growers working together to build a sustainable, naturally grown, fair trade coffee business.
 Visit the Coffee plantations and see the different steps of coffee growing.
-Learn about how coffee beans are collected, processed, roasted, ground and carefully packed.
+Also learn about how coffee beans are collected, processed, roasted, ground, and carefully packed.
 All proceeds from coffee sales return to the local farmers for reinvestment in the project, and to build their growing organic farming project – with the first organic bean harvest scheduled within the next two years.
 You will also visit the local school or orphanage and go for a walk in the village to have some insights into the all-day life of local farmers.
 Lunch is taken in the village before you return to your hotel.

 Day 3: Arusha National Park

 After breakfast drive to Arusha National Park for your Walking safaris in Tanzania passing by herds of zebra, buffalo, and giraffe on the savannah.
 Enjoy a picnic lunch at Momella Lake famous for huge flocks of colorful flamingos and its views at majestic Mt.
 Kilimanjaro. game drive around the different habitats in this truly beautiful Park.
 There are black and white colobus monkeys (unique to this Park in northern Tanzania), Sykes and vervet monkeys, shy forest duikers, leopards, and substantial herds of antelope.
 Guided by an armed ranger you will hike at the slopes of Mt Meru first across the buffalo meadow and then in the dense forest up to some hidden waterfalls.